Who Should Not Take These Arthritis Supplements?

-Those patients with multiple other health conditions should be aware that current prescription medication may interact with dietary supplements, and you should consult your doctor so that side effects can be best monitored.
+Those patients with multiple health conditions should be aware that current prescription medication may interact with dietary supplements, and you should consult your doctor so that side effects can be best monitored.
 Moreover, as with many supplements that have not been studied, the long-term benefits and safety of the chemical are unknown.

 Talk to your doctor before taking MSM.